rpnfan/Spacemak/README.md

 Spacemak is an alternative to the even more comfortable [Anymak](https://github.com/rpnfan/Anymak) concept.
 Advantage of Spacemak is that no changes to the used alphanumeric layout are needed.

 Spacemak offers a huge gain in keyboard productivity and comfort.
 There is simply no serious reason not us use — at least to implement it partially.
 Here an example implementation for QWERTY on a split ergonomic keyboard.
 The concept can be applied in exactly the same way on a standard keyboard.
+Read a detailed article on kbd.news, explaining the Anymak and Spacemak concept: https://kbd.news/Anymak-the-compatible-ergonomic-keyboard-layout-2574.html

 ## Building blocks of Spacemak
 Spacemak combines the following